Dray-Ashcroft/Synaptic-Visualizer/README.md

 ✦ Features

-⚡ Signal Transmission
+⚡ Synaptic Transmission
-Visualize the sequence of events occurring during chemical synaptic transmission.
+Visualize signal transmission across a chemical synapse.

 🧪 Neurotransmitter Release
-Explore calcium-dependent vesicle fusion and neurotransmitter release into the synaptic cleft.
+Observe neurotransmitter release into the synaptic cleft following presynaptic activation.

-🔬 Receptor Interaction
+🧠 Receptor Interaction
-Observe neurotransmitter binding to receptors on the postsynaptic membrane and the resulting response.
+Explore neurotransmitter binding to receptors on the postsynaptic membrane.

-🧠 Synaptic Visualization
+🔬 Synaptic Visualization
-Explore the structural and functional organization of a chemical synapse through an interactive interface.

-📱 Responsive Design
-Optimized for desktop, tablet, and mobile devices.
+Explore the presynaptic terminal, synaptic cleft, and postsynaptic membrane interactively.

+🎮 Interactive Controls
+Control and observe the progression of synaptic transmission.

+↻ Reset Functionality
+Restart the simulation to explore the process again.

 ---